Skip to content

 Drive Out of Your Comfort Zone: Road Trip Through the Mid-Atlantic

-Fall follows summer, meaning beach memories and tan lines remain fresh, but you’re ready for vineyard tours, bonfires, and foliage drives with your special someone.
-Now’s the perfect time to plan a long weekend or week — you deserve it! — exploring a gay-friendly city and its surrounding Technicolor countryside towns.
+Believe it or not, fall is officially here.
+It’s time to trade those hot, steamy summer nights for crisp, colorful days and cozy evenings.
+While your beach memories and tan lines are still fresh, you’re probably ready for vineyard tours, bonfires, and foliage drives with that special someone.
+Now is the perfect time to plan a long weekend (or a full week—you deserve it!) to explore a gay-friendly city and its stunning countryside.

 The Itinerary:

-Venture to the mid-Atlantic region for a kaleidoscope of autumn colors and activities.
-Philadelphia and its surrounding countryside hosts fall festivals practically every weekend in the season.
+Get ready for a kaleidoscope of autumn colors and activities in the mid-Atlantic.
+Philadelphia and its surrounding countryside host fantastic fall festivals almost every weekend.

-Drama types can put on their own version of Bridges of Bucks County by discovering the 12 historic covered bridges in the bucolic towns in this part of the Keystone State.
-The athletically inclined can rent bikes and ride along the peaceful Delaware River Canal to take in the reds, oranges, and yellows.
+If you’re feeling dramatic, you can stage your own version of The Bridges of Bucks County by discovering the 12 historic covered bridges scattered throughout this scenic part of the Keystone State.
+For the more athletically inclined, rent bikes and ride along the peaceful Delaware River Canal to soak in all the reds, oranges, and yellows.

-While in Bucks County, make your way to the artist colony of New Hope.
-Pop in and out of the funky shops, galleries restaurants, bars and cafes along the town’s lively Main Street.
+While in Bucks County, a visit to the artist colony of New Hope is a must.
+Pop in and out of the funky shops, galleries, restaurants, and bars along its lively Main Street.
+To truly immerse yourself in this suburban oasis, book a night or two at a quaint, gay-friendly B&B.

-Also near Philadelphia, Chester County’s Longwood Gardens is the Madonna of gardens.
-You could spend an entire day strolling through the gardens, exploring the conservatory and admiring the dancing fountains.
+Also near Philly is Chester County’s Longwood Gardens—basically, the Madonna of gardens.
+It’s iconic and always reinventing itself.
+You could easily spend an entire day strolling through the sprawling gardens, exploring the conservatory, and admiring the famous dancing fountains.

-No matter where you take your trip, remember to pack your camera and your most comfortable pajamas.
-Fall provides the perfect backdrop for a new Facebook profile pic and lots of cuddling.
+No matter where your trip takes you, don’t forget to pack your camera and your comfiest PJs.
+After all, a Mid-Atlantic fall road trip provides the perfect backdrop for a new profile pic and, more importantly, plenty of cuddling.

 RELATED LINKS: